Pickands–Balkema–De Haan theorem: Statement

+The class of underlying distribution functions $F$ are related to the class of the distribution functions $F$ satisfying the Fisher–Tippett–Gnedenko theorem.

 Since a special case of the generalized Pareto distribution is a power-law, the Pickands–Balkema–De Haan theorem is sometimes used to justify the use of a power-law for modeling extreme events.

 The theorem has been extended to include a wider range of distributions.
 While the extended versions cover, for example the normal and log-normal distributions, still continuous distributions exist that are not covered.